 To avoid this, I want to advocate for low-pressure, flexible self-care that you cannot possibly fail at.
 In fact, sometimes failing is the best self-care you can do.
 And I’m not just saying that.
 I have ‘failed’ at self-care many times myself, and often discovered it was exactly the right thing to do.

 Self-care that fits into a routine seems to really appeal to perfectionists (it certainly does to me).
-I like the idea that I’m organised and self-aware enough weave these things into my everyday life.
-And, if you struggle with mental health problems as well, it can be so good to make it a habit, because self-care can be hardest when you need it the most.
+I like the idea that I’m organised and self-aware enough to weave these things into my everyday life.
+This is why taking supplements from companies like Nature’s Happiness daily to keep my vitamin levels up makes me feel healthier and happier – because I’m in control.
+Furthermore, adding a detox supplement such as detox and cleanse drops can help to provide a balanced detox and reset for your body, improving your energy levels and setting you up for the day ahead.
+If you struggle with mental health problems as well, it can be so good to make it a habit, because self-care can be hardest when you need it the most.

 The two self-care practices that I try to fit into my routine are meditation and mood tracking.
 Meditation is linked to increased concentration, better self-awareness and even lower blood pressure, among many other things.
 Theoretically, the benefits increase the more you do it, so it makes sense to make it a habit.
 As for mood-tracking, this is actually a practice based around cognitive behavioural therapy (CBT).
 You record your thoughts and feelings, allowing you to track them over time and identify what makes you feel bad and what makes you feel good.
 Again, for this to be of the greatest benefit, it’s a good idea to get into the habit of doing it regularly.
 I have an app on my phone for it, and I try to record my mood whenever I notice a change.